Lumavate-Team/documentation/docs/lvdevelopment.rst

 Within Lumavate, Experiences are created by studio users using a set of reusable Tools that provide discrete web functionality.

 Lumavate provides a set of common tools as a standard feature of the platform.
-However, as a platform, Lumavate allows developers to develop their own tools that can be managed and made available in the Lumavate Studio so studio users can build Experiences using your own specific functionality.
+However, as a platform, Lumavate enables developers to develop their own tools that can be managed and made available in the Lumavate Studio so studio users can build Experiences using your own specific functionality.

 A Tool consists of four primary things: